Musicals101.com

 Bing Crosby, Jack Benny, George BurnsBing Crosby joins vaudeville veterans Jack Benny and George Burns in a televised tribute to vaude comedy.

 The strict decency standards Keith and Albee imposed on all vaudeville acts were hard on comedians.
 Imagine what it took to create fifty years worth of squeaky clean humor!
 Any good clean joke was likely to be stolen, and many a comic found other pilfering performers had already done his material in various towns.
 In years to come, radio and early television would rely on the same comics – and many of the same jokes.
-The New Vaudeville Joke Book, published in 1907, offered these still-workable examples –
+The New Vaudeville Joke Book, published in 1907, offered these examples –

 SANDERSON: My friend has been elected mayor.